MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_PSModulePath.md

     - Append the **AllUsers** `PSModulePath` to the end following the semantics of the `Path` environment variable
-    - The Windows `System32` path comes from the machine defined `PSModulePath` so does not need to be added explicitly
+    - The Windows `System32` path comes from the machine defined `PSModulePath` so doesn't need to be added explicitly
   - If different, treat as though user explicitly modified it and don't append **AllUsers** `PSModulePath`
 - Prefix with PS7 User, System, and `$PSHOME` paths in that order